7 Powerful Reasons To Use Only WebP Images for WordPress

 Bandwidth and storage space are 2 different things.

 In simple words, bandwidth refers to a lane through which data can be transferred from the server to your users on the web.
 Suppose you’ve got 1GB of server bandwidth; the maximum number of files you can transfer in 1 go shouldn’t exceed 1GB.
-And images make the most part.
+And images make up the most part.

 A smaller image size uses less bandwidth, saving your server resources and allowing them to be better utilized for other processing tasks.